RodrigoMattosoSilveira/html_htmx-modal_dialogs/README.md

 </html>
 ```
 Notes:
-- The architure requires that I use two different landing regions for the _Modal Dialogs_, depending on their nature (it took me a long timne to find an example that made a working distinction).
+- The architecture requires that I use two different landing regions for the _Modal Dialogs_, depending on their nature (it took me a long time to find an example that made a working distinction).
 I use ` <div id="htmx-browser-dialog-container">` to host _Browser Modal Dialogs_ and ` <div id="htmx-server-dialog-container">` to host _Server Modal Dialogs_; the the discussion below for the strategy to place them at these elements;
 - I used a [Bootstrap Card](https://getbootstrap.com/docs/5.3/components/card/) to help build this responsive user experience expeditiously;
-- The heart of the User Experience logic reside in the elment `<div class="card-body">`, consisting of three buttons:
+- The heart of the User Experience logic reside in the element `<div class="card-body">`, consisting of three buttons:
   - ` hx-get="/promptModal"` - Triggers the _Server_ to render a _Browser Modal Dialog_, prompting the guest to either proceed or abandon a dangerous operation;
   - ` hx-get="/informModal"` - Triggers the _Server_ to render a _Server Modal Dialog_, informing the guest about a system state, like an attempt on the guest's part to access an unauthorized resource;
   -   - ` hx-get="/collectModal"` - Triggers the _Server_ to render a _Server Modal Dialog_, prompting the guest to provide data;